Expat Exchange

 Do you have anything more to add about local medical facilities in Australia?

 "Australia has highly developed public and private healthcare systems providing quality healthcare services to its citizens and visitors.
 Local medical facilities and medical care are generally of a high standard and are serviced by a range of dedicated healthcare professionals including general practitioners, nurses, specialists, and hospital staff.
 The country offers a range of preventative and general health care services, as well as specialized treatments depending on the individual’s condition.
-Australians have access to comprehensive health cover, including free or heavily discounted treatment for indigenous and vulnerable communities, making access to medical care more equitable," said one expat living in Australia.
+Australians have access to comprehensive health cover, including free or heavily discounted treatment for indigenous and vulnerable communities, making access to medical care more equitable," mentioned one expat in Australia.

 As a foreigner living in Australia, will I have access to public healthcare?
 What is it like?